At the Middlesex Health Comprehensive Breast Center, we provide state-of-the-art treatment and compassionate care, from screening to survivorship.

 - Nipple pain or an inverted nipple (nipple turned inward)

-- Changes to the skin over your breast, such as dimpling or thickening
+- Changes to the skin over your breasts, such as dimpling or thickening

 - Rashes, skin irritation, flaking, peeling, or scaling of the nipple or skin over your breast